 Why learn about CC?

-- Knowledge of CC helps you use online materials more wisely.
-You don’t have to be scared that you are stealing somebody else’s work.
-You also learn about giving proper credit to the creator of materials you use.
+- Knowledge of CC helps you use online materials wisely.
+You don’t have to be scared that you are stealing somebody else’s work or using them inappropriately.
+You’ll also learn about the ethical way of giving proper credit to the creator of materials you use.

 - You learn where to find good materials to use or reuse.